Physical Address

 n = 2a + 1 = 2(1) + 1 = 3.

 Obviously, n can’t be equal to both 2 and 3, because that would mean that 2 = 3, which is clearly absurd.
 This is why we use different letters.
-We used a when assuming n was even, and b when assuming n was odd.
+We used the letter a when assuming n was even, and the letter b when assuming n was odd.

 The next thing to note is that when we reached the contradiction, we asserted that it was the assumption of n being odd that was the problem, and in order to fix the problem, we had to have that n was not odd.
 Couldn’t we just as easily assert that the assumption of n being even was faulty, and that assuming n being odd was fine?